raspberrypilearning/raspberry-pi-command/en/step_3.md

 --- /task ---

-You need to tell Raspbian that you want your script to be executable so you can run it as a command.
+You need to tell Raspberry Pi OS that you want your script to be executable so you can run it as a command.

 --- task ---